Spider201866/Alan_web/memory-bank/progress.md

 - Inline event handlers (e.g., `onclick`) in `public/home.html` have been refactored to use `element.addEventListener()` for improved CSP compliance and modern JavaScript practices.
 - A reusable focus trap system is implemented for modals and side menus, enhancing keyboard accessibility.
 - Accessibility requirements for marquee content (`aria-hidden="true"`), icon-only buttons (`aria-label`), and "skip to content" links are enforced.
-- External script loading is optimized using the `defer` attribute in HTML pages.
+- External script loading is optimized using the `defer` attribute in HTML pages (verified and updated June 20, 2025).
 Problematic/unnecessary preload links for fonts and favicons were removed from `public/index.html` and `public/home.html`.
 - API data fetching includes graceful error handling to provide user feedback when location data is unavailable or errors occur.
 - Comprehensive automated test suite covers UI and accessibility.
 The `npm test` script now includes a pre-test formatting check (`npm run format:check`) and linting (`npm run lint`) hooks, all of which pass after recent changes.
 - Code formatting is enforced using Prettier and EditorConfig.